nzapras/CTF-Challenges/Image Sweeper I/readme.md

 1. Select an image to start with.
 2. Modify the copyright metadata string to be the name/alias of the target using `exiftool`.
-3. Create a supporting github account, twitter account, and blog webpage.
+3. Create a supporting github account `https://github.com/C0SM1CINFLUX`, twitter account `https://x.com/C0SM1CINFLUX`, and blog webpage `https://comets.pro/`.
 4. Create a repo on the github account with an readme.md file that contains the target's email.

 This completes the recreation of this CTF Challenge.